What is the role of Product Owner?

 Some (final) thoughts

 The Product Owner is the connection between business requirements and technical requirements.
 Still in different teams we can find that PO are business analysts or technical team leaders - this is not necessarily a bad thing but it depends on the way the PO is doing the separation of responsibilities.
-These responsibilities are the same and doesn't depend necessarily on agile software development.
+These responsibilities are the same and don't necessarily depend on agile software development.